Objectives

 Note: You may receive a warning message about a key finger print.
 If you do, just type yes and press Enter.

-2. Once you are logged on to Opus, run the submit command.
+Supply the password (and terminal type) when prompted. - Once you are logged on to Opus, run the submit command.

 submit

 This is not a UNIX or Linux command, but it is a script file.
 It will first ask which lab you are submitting.
 Since this is Lab 1 enter a 1.
 Then it will ask you for your first and last name so that we can prepare a home directory for you.
-It will also ask you for the answers to 12 questions about the information you collected from this lab.
+It will also ask you for the answers to 12 questions about the information you collected from this lab. - Don't forget to log off both the Opus computer and your local terminal session and

 Congratulations!!
 You've completed your first lab.